noelbundick-msft/azure-event-hubs-for-kafka/tutorials/oauth/python/README.md

 The `DefaultAzureCredential` Class can be used to get a credential, and Kafka clients must use the scope of `https://<namespace>.servicebus.windows.net` to retrieve the access token from the Event Hub namespace.
 See [DefaultAzureCredential](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) for more information on this class.

-A service principal is used in this example to get an AAD credential by setting the following environment variables:
+In this example, a service principal is used to get the AAD credential by setting the following environment variables:

 ```
 AZURE_CLIENT_ID=<AppClientId>